graik/biskit/README.md

    ~> python3 biskit/exe/pymoler.py
    ```

-This should open a Pymoler window with a short MD movie and will, generally, give you a much more detailed test output.
+This should open a Pymoler window with a short MD movie and will, generally, give you a more detailed test output.

 License